franciscog123/ng-news-app/README.md

 Live demo: https://franciscog123.github.io/ng-news-app/

-**Disclaimer: The NY Times API does not provide full articles.
-Only the article metadata is displayed and links to the full articles are provided.
+**Disclaimer: The NY Times API does not provide full article text.
+This app only displays article metadata and links to the full articles are provided.
 The NY times website is behind a metered paywall and only allows access to 5 free articles per month for visitors.**

 ## Development server